au190/au190_myEsp/readme.md

     1. GPIO16 set to C_AP_MODE_BTN_I allways go in AP mode.
     2. GPIO2 (Led) set to status Led_i_0.
 2. After the Wifi config is done the GPIO16 must be set to not C_AP_MODE_BTN_I.
-3. If no Wifi or MQTT connection restart after 5 min.
-4. After the restart all the output set to OFF.
+3. After the restart all the output set to OFF.

 Blink: